Quick Start

 - To ensure enterprise-grade account security, configure and enable your password policy mechanisms (e.g., adjust minimum password length, configure account lockout after multiple failed password attempts).
 You can also optionally set up a unified authentication endpoint based on an enterprise identity source for consistency.

-4. Set Up System Notification Channels (Notification Channels)
+4. Open System Notification Channels (Notification Channels)

 If you need various business modules (such as the Alert Center) to push messages to internal personnel, you must first set up the delivery capability here.

-- Go to "Notification Channels" > "Channel List", click "Create".
+- Go to "Notification Channels", click "Create".

 Verification and Closure